zephyrproject-rtos/zephyr/samples/drivers/can/counter/README.rst

 This sample demonstrates how to use the Controller Area Network (CAN) API.
 Messages with standard and extended identifiers are sent over the bus.
 Messages are received using message-queues and work-queues.
-Reception is indicated by blinking the LED (if present) and output to the console.
+Reception is indicated by blinking the LED (if present) and output of received counter values to the console.

 Building and Running
 ********************